-Since inception, we have devoted our resources to evaluating and securing intellectual property rights and licenses related to the technology licensed from CWRU, conducting discovery research, manufacturing drug supplies, performing preclinical studies and clinical trials, and providing administrative support to research and development activities leading to the clinical development of NVG-291 and discovery of NVG-300, which has resulted in an accumulated deficit of \$93,550,269 as of September 30, 2024.
-With current income only consisting of interest earned on excess cash in the amount of \$243,679 for the three months ended September 30, 2024 (2023 - \$136,550) and \$641,507 for the nine months ended September 30, 2024 (2023 - \$427,529), losses are expected to continue while our research and development and clinical programs are advanced.
+Since inception, we have devoted our resources to evaluating and securing intellectual property rights and licenses related to the technology licensed from CWRU; conducting discovery research; manufacturing drug supplies; performing preclinical studies and clinical trials; and providing administrative support to research and development activities.
+These efforts have supported the clinical development of NVG-291 and discovery of NVG-300, resulting in an accumulated deficit of \$102,158,920 as of December 31, 2024.
+With current income only consisting of interest earned on excess cash in the amount of \$171,110 for the three months ended December 31, 2024 (2023 - \$122,545) and \$812,617 for the year ended December 31, 2024 (2023 - \$550,074), losses are expected to continue while our research and development and clinical programs are advanced.

-We do not earn any revenue from our product candidates and therefore we are considered to be in the research and development stage.
+We do not earn any revenue from our product candidates and therefore are in the research and development stage.
 As required, we will continue to finance our operations through the issuance of equity and will pursue non-dilutive funding sources.
-The continuation of our research and development activities and the commercialization of our product candidates is dependent upon our ability to successfully finance through equity financing, grant and other non-dilutive financing and possibly revenues from strategic partners.
+The continuation of our research and development activities and the commercialization of our product candidates depends on our ability to successfully finance through equity financing, grant and other non-dilutive sources, and possibly revenues from strategic partners.
 Until our product candidates are approved and available for sale, and profitable operations are developed, the extent of our progress on our research activities and future clinical trials and the related expenses will be dependent on our ability to continue to obtain adequate financing.
-We have no current sources of significant revenues from strategic partners.
+We have no current sources of revenues from strategic partners.

-During the nine months ended September 30, 2024, we received \$1,079,360 from the exercise of stock options and warrants.
+During the year ended December 31, 2024, we received \$1,414,591 from the exercise of stock options and warrants.
 We also closed a bought deal financing of 9,792,250 units of the Company at a price of \$2.35 per unit, for aggregate gross proceeds of \$23,011,788.
 Each unit consisted of one Common Share and one-half of one Common Share purchase warrant.
 Each whole warrant is exercisable into one Common Share at a price of \$3.00 per Common Share until March 28, 2027.
-The Company also paid a cash commission of \$1,090,152 to the underwriters and issued 170,127 broker warrants exercisable into one Common Share per broker warrant at a price of \$2.35 per Common Share until March 28, 2026, with a fair value of \$187,139 using the Black-Scholes option pricing model.
-The Company also incurred approximately \$540,000 in other share issue costs related to legal and listing fees.
+The Company paid a cash commission of \$1,090,152 to the underwriters and issued 170,127 broker warrants exercisable into one Common Share per broker warrant at a price of \$2.35 per Common Share until March 28, 2026, with a fair value of \$187,139 using the Black-Scholes option pricing model.
+The Company incurred \$540,190 in other share issue costs related to legal and listing fees.

-We have forecasted that our ability to operate for the ensuing 12 months is dependent on raising additional financing or if measures are taken to delay planned expenditures in our programs and slow the progress in the development of our planned next phase clinical programs. (see "Company Overview" above for description of goals).
-We will need to raise additional capital to fund our long-term operations and research and development plans including human clinical trials for our various drug candidates until we generate revenue that reaches a level sufficient to provide self-sustaining cash flows.
-While we have been successful in the past in obtaining financing, there can be no assurance that we will be able to obtain adequate financing, or that such financing will be on terms acceptable to us to meet future operational needs which may result in the delay, reduction, or discontinuation of ongoing development programs.
+We have forecasted that our ability to operate for the ensuing 12 months is dependent on raising additional financing or successfully implementing measures to reduce operating costs, delay planned expenditures in our research and development programs and slow the progress in our planned clinical programs.
+We will require additional capital to meet our announced goals over the same period (see "Company Overview" above for description of goals).
+In addition, we will need to raise additional capital to fund our long-term operations and research and development plans including human clinical trials for our various drug candidates until we generate revenue that reaches a level sufficient to provide selfsustaining cash flows.
+While we have been successful in the past in obtaining financing, there can be no assurance that we will be able to obtain adequate financing, or that such financing will be available on terms acceptable to us, to meet future operational needs which may result in the delay, reduction, or discontinuation of ongoing development programs.